UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

 we can get the benefits from parallel computing by turning-on/off external libraries, by setting environment variables such as `OMP_NUM_THREADS`.

+A common issue with shared memory programming is *data racing* which happens when different threads write on the same memory address.

+GPU programming has similar patterns to shared memory programming but there are major differences, for instance in the former one works with highly optimized pieces of code that can run on thousand of cores (*kernels*).
+Also the APIs are different, with NVIDIA and ROCM being two of the most common ones in GPU programming.

 Distributed programing
 ''''''''''''''''''''''